If you are studying social sciences, you might be especially interested in reading about how to preregister your research

 Even if you are doing exploratory research, preregistration is still worth it.
 It indicates to others that you are interested in producing credible scientific results that you (and others) can have confidence in.

 In psychology, some have called these steps towards improved science Psychology’s Renaissance.
-Exciting times, right? :)

-And what are Registered Reports?
+What are Registered Reports?

 There is a second approach to preregistration called the registered report (or reviewed preregistration).
 In registered reports, your research question and methodology are peer-reviewed prior to your data collection.
 Based on this review, journals agree to accept articles for publication if the authors follow the methodology specified in the preregistration (this is called ‘in principle acceptance’).
 Registered reports provide you with expert input on your methodology before you begin data collection.
 It might sting, but your study will be much better off for it!
 And, let’s be honest: It’s even more upsetting if you put all your effort in conducting a study and writing a paper that then gets rejected because of a small detail in the design that you overlooked, right?